 U – Unforgettable travel memory:

-Meeting the King of Bhutan, spending a night in a Buddhist monastery and so many, many others.
+Meeting the King of Bhutan, spending a night in a Buddhist monastery, witnessing a sacrificial funeral in Indonesia and so many, many others.
 Though most of all I’d have to say meeting so many incredible people from every corner of the globe on the road.
 That’s a real highlight for me.

 That, and experiencing the world through my grandmother’s eyes…she was incredibly special to me.